-For Weekly Geeks #24, we are to share some fun facts about an author.
-I’m just going to go with the author I’m currently reading: Homer.
-I wanted to share these things anyway, and so it will fit right in to my review of The Iliad that will come.
+Today I thought I’d share some fun facts about Homer, an author I’m currently reading: Homer.
+I wanted to share these fun facts about Homer anyway, and so it will fit right in to my review of The Iliad that will come.

-It’s interesting to note that my chosen author may not really have existed.
+It’s interesting to note that my chosen author, Homer, may not really have existed.
 Does that still count?

 - Homer’s birth place is also disputed.
 Many towns in the Mediterranean claim to be Homer’s birthplace; tradition claims the island of Chios in the eastern Mediterranean.